 - Emperor: Rise of the Middle Kingdom: Gods are kept happy by regular sacrifice of goods (never money), the more expensive the better, and when sufficiently pleased appear in the city to bless certain industries or provide other benefits.
 However, the only gods who get angry if neglected are the ancestor heroes Nu Wa, Shen Nong and Huang Di, the others remain neutral if ignored.

-- This is a huge part of King of Dragon Pass.
+- This is a huge part of King of Dragon Pass and its Spiritual Successor Six Ages.
 Sacrificing to the gods can convince them to smite your enemies, bless your clan, or teach you their secrets, among other things.
 You can also build temples that provide permanent benefits but cost upkeep in the form of annual sacrifices to their respective gods.

 - In Riven Altars can be found throughout the islands, indicating the Rivenese people worshiped the wahrk before Gehn took over and continue to do so on the sly.
 Gehn himself turned their offerings toward Human Sacrifice, a conveniently terrorizing form of capital punishment.